trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 *   Hold the 6 button down for more than 5 seconds, and then release, you will see the light turn off.
 *   Re-enter your PIN, you will see the OnlyKey LED fade in and out continuously (Red if OnlyKey Color) while in config mode.

 {% include callout.html content="**Step 4.** Copy and paste the private key into the RSA Private Key box.
-Ensure *slot 1* is selected, the same passphrase you used with GPG is entered as passphrase, *Set as decryption key* is selected, and *Set as backup key* is selected.
+Ensure *slot 1* is selected, the same passphrase you used with GPG is entered as passphrase, *Set as decryption key* is selected.
+If you wish to use your PGP to encrypt OnlyKey backups select *Set as backup key* (Note: If you previously set a backup passphrase and set this the PGP key will be used instead).
 When finished select Save to OnlyKey" type="default" %}

 {% include note.html content="Selecting set as backup key will use your GPG key to encrypt backups.
 If you wish to use a different key for backups just load that key and set it as backup.
 There can only be one backup key set." %}